-Comparison group 2: Novel allohexaploids

-(B. napus (AACC, tetraploid) x B. carinata (BBCC, tetraploid)) x B. juncea (AABB, tetraploid) = NCJ hybrids (AABBCC, allohexaploid)

-Hypotheses

-Higher ploidy levels will result in increased hybrid vigour

-The allohexaploids will grow faster than the tetraploid and diploid parental species

-The allohexaploids will have a higher total biomass production at flowering compared to the diploid and tetraploid species

-Growth
+Novel allohexaploids (NCJ; B. napus × B. carinata × B. juncea)

-Among the 17 progeny sets that emerged from seven NCJ allohexaploid genotype combinations eight reached a maximum height above the mid-parent mean at harvest (measurement by hand).
-These progeny sets (genotypes N5C2J2, N4C2J1, N5C2J1 and N1C1J1) had an average height of 167 cm, which was by 36.3 cm higher than the parental mean.
-Four of them, belonging to genotypes N5C2J1 and N1C1J1, even outperformed the better parent (transgressive segregation).
-The image analyses showed mostly the same result: 7/17 progeny sets had a higher biomass production and (in addition to the before mentioned genotypes) N7C1J1 was also among them.
+Among the 17 progeny sets from seven NCJ allohexaploid genotype combinations, eight reached a maximum height above the mid-parent mean at harvest (measurement by hand).
+These progeny sets (genotypes N5C2J2, N4C2J1, N5C2J1 and N1C1J1) had an average height of 167 cm, which was 36.3 cm higher than the parental mean.
+Four progeny sets, belonging to genotypes N5C2J1 and N1C1J1, even outperformed the better parent (transgressive segregation).
+The image analyses showed mostly the same result: 7/17 progeny sets had a higher biomass production than the mid-parent mean.
 The increased plant height at maturity was due to elevated growth rates relative to the mid-parent mean (determined over the period up to 50 % of maximum height).
 In genotype N1C1J1 biomass accumulation was additionally enhanced by a prolonged growth period.
 Four of the 17 NCJ allohexaploid progeny sets grew at lower rates and remained smaller (both assessed by imaging analyses) than their smallest parent.
 All four were of genotype N6C2J2.

 Biomass production in terms of branching was increased in all seven progeny sets of the genotypes N1C1J1, N4C2J1 and N7C1J1 compared to their mid-parent mean.
-With an average of 18.3 branches/shoot they were by 7.7 above the mean parental branch number.
-Five of them even exceeded the higher performing parent.
-A branch number below the average of the parental lines was only found in the genotypes N5C2J2 and N6C2J2.
+With an average of 18.3 branches/shoot these progeny sets had 7.7 more branches than the parental mean, and five progeny sets even exceeded the higher performing parent.
+Fewer branches than the parental average was only found in genotypes N5C2J2 and N6C2J2.

 The appearance of first flowers in the NCJ allohexaploids was significantly delayed in 13/17 progeny sets (belonging to the genotypes N5C2J1, N5C2J2, N6C2J2, N1C1J1 and N4C2J1).
 With an average of 64.2 days (between sowing and appearance of first flower pixels) they were on average delayed by 8.6 days compared to the mid-parent mean.
 Four progeny sets lagged behind their latest flowering parent.
 This delay was found by imaging analyses as well as by visual BBCH scoring.

 Fertility estimates were found to be reduced in relation to the parental averages across all seven NCJ allohexaploid genotype combinations.
-In 14/17 progeny sets single pod weight was lower than the parental mean.
-With an average of 0.038 g it was by 0.028 g lower.
-Three of these progeny sets were even below the lowest parental weight.
-The decline in pod weight can be explained by a lower number of seeds per pod (found in 12/17) and a lower seed weight (found in 11/17 progeny sets) compared to their parents average.
-As in most progeny sets the number of pods per plant was not different from the mid-parent mean, the decrease in single pod weight was also reflected at the whole plant level (9/17).
-Only one progeny set showed similar seed fertility to the mid-parent mean for seed number and weight.
+In 14/17 progeny sets single pod weight was lower than the parental mean: with an average of 0.038 g it was 0.028 g lower than the parents, and three progeny sets were even below the lowest parental weight.
+The decline in pod weight can be explained by a lower number of seeds per pod (found in 12/17 progeny sets) and a lower seed weight (found in 11/17 progeny sets) compared to the average of the parents.
+As in most progeny sets the number of pods per plant was not different from the mid-parent mean, but the decrease in single pod weight was also reflected at the whole plant level (9/17).
+Only one progeny set (from genotype XX) showed similar seed fertility to the mid-parent mean for seed number and weight.

+Novel allohexaploids (B. oleracea × B. juncea)